This is a list of the items which may be placed in an index file to be processed

 group of lines pertaining to single file.
 Each line of a record begins

-" which indicates that the remainder
+with a directive like "Title=" which indicates that the remainder

 of that line is to be take as the title of the document whose record

 contains this line.
-The "File=
+The "File="

 directive is special in that it indicates the beginning of a new record.

-The value of the "File=
+The value of the "File=" directive

 is the name of the file whose record will follow.
 Letter case is not